|DEPARTMENT OF HUMAN ENVIRONMENTAL SCIENCES|

 Study beyond the B.S. degree is necessary to attain membership and credentials in certain professional organizations such as the American Society of Interior Designers (ASID) and the American Dietetic Association (ADA).
 Advanced degrees are required for leadership and specialist positions, for college teaching, and for many career promotions.
 The M.S. degree is described in the graduate section of the catalog.

 A minor in human environmental sciences is available to non-majors by taking 18 hours of human environmental sciences courses.
 The minor incorporates nine semester hours of human environmental sciences core courses which provide a basis for nine semester hours of upper division electives.
-The minor consists of the following courses: Child and Family Studies 100 or Consumer Resource Management 202 (3), Nutrition 100 or Food Science 200 (3), Interior Design 100 or Textiles, Clothing, and Fashion Merchandising 202 (3), and selected courses for nine semester hours at the upper division.
+The minor consists of the following courses: Child Development and Family Relations 100 or Consumer Resource Management 202 (3), Nutrition 100 or Food Science 200 (3), Interior Design 100 or Textiles, Clothing, and Fashion Merchandising 202 (3), and selected courses for nine semester hours at the upper division.
 The electives should be approved by an advisor in the Department of Human Environmental Sciences.
 Three of the nine hours intended for electives may be at the lower division if a prerequisite is being satisfied for the remaining upper division courses.

 Students majoring in Human Environmental Sciences are not required to complete a minor in a supporting academic discipline.
 However, human environmental sciences students have the option, and may elect to do so.
 The option for completing a minor is especially well suited to the concentration in human environmental sciences.
 The choice to complete a minor means that the student must comply with the stated guidelines for the selected minor.
 Additional hours may be needed in pursuing a minor.

 Modern classroom and laboratory facilities are housed in Gooch Hall for almost all human environmental sciences courses.
 Separate facilities exist, serving as laboratories for courses in child development and family relationships.
-The Margaret N. Perry Children's Center is a facility providing services designed for the social and educational enrichment of young children.
+The Children's Center is a facility providing services designed for the social and educational enrichment of young children.
 A program called Ready-Set-Go is a kindergarten-readiness program.
 Services are also available at the Center for school-aged children after school.

 The Child and Family Resource Center is another facility, housing the Infant Stimulation Program which provides services to preschool children who are developmentally delayed and their families.
 This program also has a second location in Paris.
 Students interested in careers in this field do observations at these facilities.